Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are ways a Development Team can ensure a good Application Architecture? (choose the best two answers)
+### What are ways the Developers can ensure a good Application Architecture? (choose the best two answers)

-- [ ] A Development Team doesn't need an architecture model in Scrum and should focus on adding functionality.
-The architecture will come into place without fail as the Development Team adds functionality.
+- [ ] The Developers don't need an architecture model in Scrum and should focus on adding functionality.
+The architecture will come into place without fail as the Developers adds functionality.
-- [ ] The Development Team plans a Sprint 0 at the beginning of a project with the objective of developing an architecture model used during the following Sprints.
+- [ ] The Developers plans a Sprint 0 at the beginning of a project with the objective of developing an architecture model used during the following Sprints.
-- [x] The Development Team plans some time each Sprint to discuss the architecture needed for the features planned in that Sprint.
+- [x] The Developers plans some time each Sprint to discuss the architecture needed for the features planned in that Sprint.
-- [ ] The Development Team should assign someone to the role of Software Architect whose job it is to make sure a consistent architecture is developed.
+- [ ] The Developers should assign someone to the role of Software Architect whose job it is to make sure a consistent architecture is developed.
-- [x] The Development Team should have a set of guiding architecture principles that every Development Team member understands and follows when writing code.
+- [x] The Developers should have a set of guiding architecture principles that every Developers member understands and follows when writing code.

 **[⬆ Back to Top](#table-of-contents)**